pomerantsev/pavelpomerantsev.com/readme.md

 ### File organization

-All I have code for now is public assets (the /public folder).
-HTML files are the only ones that require a build step, so the source for those lives in /src.
+Code that requires a build step (currently HTML and CSS) lives in /src.
-CSS, images, favicons, and the rest don’t involve a build step, so their source is in /public.
+Public assets live in /public.

 I use [nunjucks](https://mozilla.github.io/nunjucks/) as a template compiler.
 There has been no big reason to choose this templating language / compiler